cammneto/carrier-mobility/README.md

 For the transfer integral software go to [CATNIP](https://github.com/JoshuaSBrown/QC_Tools).

 ## Citing
-If you use this code to get values for a paper it would be nice if you cited the original paper related to this code.
-[PAPER](https://doi.org/10.1016/j.cplett.2020.138226)
+If you use this code to get values for a paper it would be nice if you cited the original [PAPER](https://doi.org/10.1016/j.cplett.2020.138226) related to this code.

 ## Preparing input files